Wellbeing and support

 We also monitor attendance very closely, as it’s vital to your success.
 We want to make sure we’re there to help, if you have any problems.
 So, we’ll be in touch if you’ve been absent, and if you miss more than a couple of classes, we’ll arrange to meet and talk things through.

-When you're offered a place to study with us, we'll invite you to discuss any additional needs and support you may need to complete your course.
-Additional learning needs can arise from a range of conditions including:
+When you’re accepted to study with us, we’ll invite you to talk about any extra support you might need to succeed in your course.
+Additional learning needs can come from various conditions, including:

-If appropriate, we’ll provide you with additional learning support throughout your studies.
-For example:
+If you need it, we’ll provide additional learning support throughout your time with us.
+This could include:

 On our OLE you’ll discover a range of study materials to support your learning.
 Resources include module information, video tutorials, technical support and helpful guidance.